Guides/Mousepads·beginner·10 min read

 Mousepad surfaces: cloth, hard, hybrid, glass

-Every mousepad sits somewhere on a line between two extremes.
-Speed pads have low friction: the mouse glides far for little effort, flicks travel far, and stopping precisely takes practice.
-Control pads have higher friction: the mouse resists initial movement and slows down naturally at the end of a swipe, making fine adjustments easier but flicks more demanding.
+Every mousepad sits somewhere between two extremes.
+A speed pad is slippery, so the mouse glides far with little effort and flicks travel a long way, but stopping exactly where you want takes practice.
+A control pad has more grip, so the mouse slows down naturally at the end of a swipe, which makes small adjustments easier but big flicks harder.

 Cloth pads

-Soft pads with a woven fabric top and a rubber or foam base.
-The fabric weave provides friction; the base provides cushioning and grip on the desk.
-The vast majority of competitive players use cloth pads — they're forgiving, repeatable, and easy to live with.
+Soft pads with a fabric top and a rubber base.
+The fabric provides the grip and the base keeps the pad planted on your desk.
+Most players, including most pros, use cloth pads because they are forgiving, consistent, and easy to live with.

 Why cloth feels the way it does

-• Once moving, the skates ride mostly on the tops of the weave, so glide is determined by how dense and smooth the weave is.
+• Once moving, the feet ride on top of the weave, so a smoother, denser weave glides faster.

 Speed cloth